azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 }
  ```

 If you type in the TextField then you will notice that the body is fired each time.
 The main reason is that the @State variable **name** is getting new values from the TextField and it is causing the body to be reevaluated.
 But that does not mean that all views inside the body are getting rerendered.
 Only, the views that are changed are getting rerendered.
-So in the above code, only TextField is getting rerendered but that is the only one getting changed.

 In the same way when using the @EnvironmentObject, several views may get revaluated but only those who needs to be rerendered are rendered again.
 If you are getting unwanted rerendering then you can always split your @EnvironmentObject into multiple objects.
 This is shown in my article [Slicing Global State in SwiftUI Using Multiple EnvironmentObjects](https://azamsharp.com/2022/07/01/slicing-environment-object.html).

 # Testing
 One of the arguments of using MVVM with SwiftUI is that it allows developers to easily perform unit testing for their views.
 This is a valid argument, because having a separate layer of view model does allow easy testing.
 You can invoke actions on the view model and witness changes on the view model properties.
 This kind of in-memory UI testing may not possible without an extra layer of view model but you can still write UI Tests for your SwiftUI applications.
 You can either use built-in Xcode UI Test Project or a framework called ViewInspector.

-Side Note
+### Side Note
 Kent Beck said it best “I get paid for code that works, not for tests, so my philosophy is to test as little as possible to reach a given level of confidence”.

 Nowadays, I see developers religiously testing every single line of their code and aiming for that 100% code coverage.
 Developers are paid to write features/code, not unit tests.
 But I always witness in projects that test code is almost 3 times more as compared to the actual codebase.